minetest/minetest/doc/lua_api.md

     * Called when a node is punched
 * `minetest.register_on_generated(function(minp, maxp, blockseed))`
     * Called after generating a piece of world between `minp` and `maxp`.
-      Modifying nodes inside the area is a bit faster than usual.
     * **Avoid using this** whenever possible.
 As with other callbacks this blocks the main thread and introduces noticable latency.
       Consider [Mapgen environment] for an alternative.